marcgg/marcgg.github.com/_posts/2016-02-22-git-flow-heroku-pipelines.md

 The problem is that at this point we wouldn't release the code on `develop` to staging and the code on `master` to production like before.
 Instead we would release the code on `develop` to staging and then promote the staging build to production.

-In the grand scheme of things it didn't change much but, because of this, the `master` branch stopped making sense since we would never actually pushfl it to Heroku.
+In the grand scheme of things it didn't change much but, because of this, the `master` branch stopped making sense since we would never actually push it to Heroku.
 We would still merge to to `master` to have this branch always releasable... but it felt weird, brought complexity to our automated scripts and confused new hires.

 We had to change something.